eduardosalazar20/salazar_communityproject2/README.md

 100% of this project is completed.
 The software that was used to create this project was visual studio code.
 9 htmls and 1 css were created each having their own folder to be organized.
 The layout of this project is to have the user interact with the text and take you to another page.
 The text that is chosen is " Cambria, Cochin, Georgia, Times, 'Times New Roman', serif ".
 The font was chosen in order to have a correlation to font that is used in bibles and religion which is mainly serifs.
 An Id class was set to a group which is called "PoemIntro".
 Specifications were set "display: flex, flex-direction: row, align-items: center; width: 100%; height: 100vh; background-color: white, color: #36bbf9 ,font-size: 25px, font-family:Cambria, Cochin, Georgia, Times, 'Times New Roman', serif.

 Each word had their own id or class.
 For the first page, the text that is set for animation were " community, gathered and solid".
 Community and gathered animations are set to go up and unite as part of what it represents.
-To this keyframes were set scale and translate for both using negative and positive numbers to set their position.
+The keyframes were set to scale and translate for both using negative and positive numbers to set their position.
 Solid has a div id with a nav, a tag, in order to target the next html 2.
 The animation for this was it would change color as way to indidcate the user to click on this specicily making different color than the other blue color text.

 Index 2 text animations are "dangled their legs and pews".
 Dangled legs used a class in order to have a hover effect.
 It was set as legs1:hover with a rotate.
 The animation is supposed to signify how I interpret these texts.
 Pews has an animation of being set to another color as in indication to click on the link to the next hmtl 3.